IIIF/api/source/api/image/3.0/index.md

 The `default` quality exists to support [level 0 compliant implementations][compliance-quality] that may not know the qualities of individual images in their collections.
 It also provides a convenience for clients that know the values for all other parameters of a request except the quality (e.g. `.../full/120,/90/{quality}.png` to request a thumbnail) in that a preliminary image information request that would only serve to find out which qualities are available can be avoided.

-A quality value that is unsupported _SHOULD_ result in a 400 status code.
+A quality value that is unsupported _SHOULD_ result in a 400 (Bad Request) status code.

 Examples: